10 things to try if you're feeling lonely

 Feeling lonely is something that happens to many of us during our lives.

 The good news is that there are things we can do about it, and they don’t all involve throwing ourselves into scary social situations.
 The list below is a summary of suggestions from researchers and clinical experts.

 1. Identify the cause

-Think about what is making you lonely, as that may help you understand what steps you can take to change your situation.
+Think about what is making you feel lonely, as that may help you understand what steps you can take to change your situation.

 2. Learn about how loneliness can affect your thoughts and behaviour

-Loneliness that goes on for a long time can lead to a pattern of increasing passivity and withdrawal.
+Feeling lonely for a long time can lead to a pattern of increasing passivity and withdrawal.

 Understanding how loneliness may be affecting your thoughts and behaviour can help you to gain back control.

 The late Professor John Cacioppo was a leading world expert on loneliness and how it affects us.

 In this blog, he offers a process to ease your way out of chronic loneliness by changing your thinking, making a plan, and taking manageable steps.